nimbix/jardoc/docs/apps_tutorial.md

 A basic http server is the perfect hello world example.

 We are going to use nginx to expose a simple html page.
-Note that Nginx is originaly designe in its default image to run as root.
+Note that Nginx is originally designed in its default image to run as root.
 App V2 does not allow using root user, and so we are going to rely on a specific image made to run without root priviledges (80 -> 8080 port, user writable pid, user readable cache, etc.).

-We will expose 2 ways of proceeding:
+We will expose two ways of proceeding:

 1. Using an ingress
-2. Using a private ipv4 address
+2. Using a private IPV4 address

 First create a basic index.html page, this could be a whole website, here it will be a basic page with a text and a picture: